BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

 * As mentioned above, our `Remove Level-Based Loot Restrictions` folder is a superset of UCP's `Patch 1.0 -> Make good stuff drop earlier` folder.
 There are no problems with having both enabled, though -- they play nicely together.
-* UCP's `Patch 2.0 -> Loot changes 2.0 -> Make Rosie available in First Playthrough.
-  Make the Head available in all playthroughs` interacts a bit oddly with our changes there -- you'll end up getting two head drops, and will get the Rosie as a mission reward rather than a drop.
-Not a big deal, so I'm not going to do a compat hotfix for that.
 * This mod's `Loot Pool Tweaks -> Luneshine Drops -> Enable Luneshine in World drops` is a duplicate of UCP's `Patch 2.1 -> 2.1 Optionals -> Make Luneshines Appear in the Wild`.
 There's no problem with having both enabled.
+* This mod will make most of the additional loot drops specified in UCP's `Patch 2.0 -> Loot changes 2.0` guaranteed drops.
+Additionally:
+  * UCP's `Make Rosie available in First Playthrough.
+Make the Head available in all playthroughs` interacts a bit oddly with our changes there -- you'll end up getting two head drops, and will get the Rosie as a mission reward rather than a drop.
+  * Boomer will drop a little too much loot in conjunction with `Boomer Removed Cradle of CP1`

 ### Other Mods